-Check Point Research has released its 2024 Cybersecurity Report, highlighting critical themes such as the evolution of ransomware, the increase in the use of edge devices, the growth of hacktivism and the transformation of cybersecurity with artificial intelligence (AI).
-The NewRed, one of the largest cybersecurity companies in Ibero-America, reinforces the importance of constantly updating trend lists to face these threats
+Check Point Research released its Cybersecurity Report 2024, highlighting critical topics such as the evolution of ransomware, the increase in the use of edge devices, the growth of hacktivism, and the transformation of cybersecurity with artificial intelligence (AI).
+NovaRed, one of the largest cybersecurity companies in Ibero-America, emphasizes the importance of constantly updating trend lists to combat these threats.

-Rafael Sampaio, country manager of NovaRed, emphasizes the crucial role of Chief Information Security Officers (CISOs) in translating these risks to the upper echelons of companies, especially when pricing the failure to make security decisions.
-"The CISO takes the lead in translating these risks for the upper management", and this becomes even more important when done with the pricing of not making security decisions, highlights Sampaio
+Rafael Sampaio, NovaRed's country manager, emphasizes the crucial role of Chief Information Security Officers (CISOs) in translating these risks to the company's top management, especially when pricing the lack of security decisions.
+"The CISO takes on a leading role when it comes to translating these risks to senior management, and this becomes even more important when it involves the pricing of not making security decisions," emphasizes Sampaio.

 Key Insights from the Report